Let P be a point distinct of the centroid G and not lying on a sideline of ABC.

 • the complement of K1(P) is K2(cP) and the anticomplement of K2(P) is K1(aP).

 • each cubic K1 corresponds to a central cubic pK(cP, atP) with center ctP (see Special Isocubics, § 3.1.3 and Central Cubics).

-All these cubics are related with orthologic triangles.
+All these cubics are related to orthologic triangles.
 Indeed,

 • pK(G, P) is the locus of point M such that the cevian triangle of M is orthologic to the pedal triangle of gtP or to the antipedal triangle of tP,